Estimated reading time: 17 minutes

-If second-hand shops can hike the price for the used clothing donations they receive then you should save yourself the trip, sell your stuff, and pocket the extra cash.
+If second-hand shops can hike the price for used clothing donations, then you should save yourself the trip, sell your stuff, and pocket the extra cash.

-Seriously though, for those of you who have sorted through your closets, dressers and boxes of old clothes you’ve been saving let me show you how to sell them for the best price.
+Seriously though, for those who have sorted through your closets, dressers, and boxes of old clothes, let me show you how to sell them for the best price.

-Pricing used clothing is like selling a house, it can sell quick or can spend some time on the market waiting for the right buyer.
+Pricing used clothing is like selling a house; it can sell quickly or spend some time on the market waiting for the right buyer.

 Why should you slightly over-price used clothing?